“Let all things be done decently and in order.”

 This reality can be the adjunct to our addictive natures.
 Or, more disturbingly, this can be the addiction all on its own.

 Let’s begin with, perhaps, the easiest hell of the three we’ll explore: people.

 Hell is Others:

 This gets right to our blame focal point.
-In some circles, this person is called “The Patsy” or “The Fall Guy.”
-Scripturally speaking, he/she is labelled even more succinctly, if not more indirectly, as “The Scapegoat.”
+In some circles, that person is called “The Patsy” or “The Fall Guy.”
+Scripturally speaking, this person is labelled even more succinctly, but perhaps, more indirectly as “The Scapegoat.”

 “But the goat, on which the lot fell to be the scapegoat, shall be presented alive before the LORD, to make an atonement with him, and to let him go for a scapegoat into the wilderness.”

 Ah, yes.
 Where would we be in life, were it not for this wonderful creature?
 Leviticus has all sorts of thoughts on the scapegoat.

 “And he shall take the two goats, and present them before the LORD at the door of the tabernacle of the congregation.
 And Aaron shall cast lots upon the two goats; one lot for the LORD, and the other lot for the scapegoat.
 And Aaron shall bring the goat upon which the LORD'S lot fell, and offer him for a sin offering.
 But the goat, on which the lot fell to be the scapegoat, shall be presented alive before the LORD, to make an atonement with him, and to let him go for a scapegoat into the wilderness.
 And Aaron shall bring the bullock of the sin offering, which is for himself, and shall make an atonement for himself, and for his house, and shall kill the bullock of the sin offering which is for himself.”

 The blame game has been in place for a lon-n-n-n-g time.
 Scripture gets to the heart of it.
 We have, I guess, a fundamental human need to affix blame outside of ourselves, in the name of “making things right.”